TaylorResearchLab/CANTOS/README.md

 8. After cluster refinement, each cluster is standardized to the WHO term that matches a majority of the members of that cluster.

+## Run Instructions
+Following are the steps for running the pipeline: </br>
+1. Clone this Github repository to your local machine </br>
+1. Navigate to the following website: and download the zip file labeled '' </br>
+2. Unzip the file and store the files in each of the following directory:
+3.

 The results of this study is used to standardize the tumor names in CT database, so they can be used in a meaningful way for further downstream analysis of relating drugs and targets to tumors.